saiefelgebali/shortest-path-simulator/README.md

 I built this using **React** with **TypeScript** and a node module I created called [react-diagrams](https://github.com/saiefelgebali/react-diagrams).

+To find the shortest path, I used Dijkstra's shortest path algorithm; the implementation of which you can see in [algorithms.ts](https://github.com/saiefelgebali/shortest-path-simulator/blob/master/src/graph/algorithm.ts).

 ## Demo

 Here is a demo video of the project running.